nikitavoloboev/data/sleep/sleep.md

 I never limit my sleep and I try to sleep as much as my body needs thus I wake up with no alarm.

 I try to go to bed at the same time each day to maintain the Circadian rhythm.
-I get daily reminder at 22:20 to check my [habits](../focusing/habits.md) and prepare to go to sleep (~ 22:30).

 ## Links